 State and Local Climate and Energy Program

-Across the nation, states are identifying, evaluating, and implementing a variety of climate change and clean energy policies and programs to meet environmental, energy, and economic goals.
+Across the nation, states are identifying and analyzing a variety of climate change and clean energy policies and programs as they decide which options to implement to meet their environmental, energy, and economic goals.

-While options are typically evaluated by comparing potential costs to potential benefits, the benefits captured in such analyses are typically limited to energy (kWh) and demand (kW) impacts.
-By including in cost-benefit analyses the full set of energy and non-energy costs and benefits states can get a more complete picture of the costs and societal net benefits of potential policies in areas such as:
+While options are typically analyzed by comparing potential costs to potential benefits, the benefits captured in such analyses are typically limited to energy (kWh) and demand (kW) impacts.
+By including the full set of energy and non-energy costs and benefits, states can get a more complete picture of the costs and societal net benefits of potential policies in areas such as energy systems, the environment, public health and macroeconomics.

 - Demonstrate how policies and programs can help achieve multiple state energy, environmental, and economic goals in a cost-effective way